 This Management's Discussion and Analysis of Financial Condition and Results of Operations includes statements that are, or may be deemed to be, "forward-looking statements."
 These forward-looking statements can be identified by the use of forward-looking terminology, including the terms "believes," "estimates," "anticipates," "expects," "intends," "predicts," "plans," "project," "may," "will," "could," "should," "future" or similar terms or, in each case, their negative or other variations or comparable terminology.
-These forward-looking statements include all matters that are not historical facts, including but not limited to, our statements regarding the following: our belief that there is a growing worldwide demand for reliable broadband connectivity everywhere at all times; the trends that we believe will impact our revenue and operating expenses in the future; our expectations as to our ability to comply with the FCC Final Order (as defined below) regarding clearing C-band spectrum in North America, including the availability of adequate resources and funds required to comply and the receipt of accelerated clearing payments set forth in the FCC Final Order; and our expected capital expenditures this year and during the next several years.
+These forward-looking statements include all matters that are not historical facts, including but not limited to, our statements regarding the following: our belief that there is a growing worldwide demand for reliable broadband connectivity everywhere at all times; the trends that we believe will impact our revenue and operating expenses in the future; and our expected capital expenditures during the next several years.
 These factors should not be construed as exhaustive and should be read in conjunction with any other forward-looking statements and any other cautionary statements in future annual and quarterly reports.